Alumni in Retailing

 While at the University of Florida, I earned a Bachelor of Science, Master of Business Administration and Juris Doctor.
 Prior to joining The Home Depot, I was a member of the Outsourcing/Systems Integration practice group at Paul, Hastings, Janofsky & Walker LLP.

-I sit where I am today because of the instilled education and the continued support of the Miller Center for Retailing at the University of Florida.
+I sit where I am today because of the instilled education and the continued support of the Miller Retail Center at the University of Florida.
 My career path actually started in the summer of 2003 with an invaluable internship with Beall's Inc as an assistant buyer.

 I graduated from the UF School of Journalism and Communication in 1986 with a degree in Advertising after two summer internships in the advertising department at Famous Barr department store, a division of The May Company based in St. Louis, MO.
 I was offered a position in the advertising department of store based in Washington DC and started my career there as an executive trainee.